MicrosoftDocs/windows-insider/wip/Active-Dev-Branch.md

 * Small and split layouts will now feature an updated symbol’s view based on the default layout.
 * The settings menu now has a nested structure for improved clarity and less clutter.
 * Finally, we have a new password feedback icon to the left of the space bar for when you are in a password field and would like to turn on visual key press feedback on the touch keyboard.

+>[!NOTE]
+>The above mentioned refinements have been temporarily removed as of Build 21322 to fix some issues.

 ![Touch keyboard layout improvements](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/44/2021/01/Updated-keyboard-menu.png "The revamped touch keyboard settings menu allows you to quickly change between keyboard modes, access more settings and give feedback.")